 Do I have any friends out there who hate to cook?
-Well then, this one’s for you!
-The pork and fig pizza is part of our part of our prep once, eat all week series.
-If you’re new to this concept, go check out my Instant Pot shredded pork shoulder recipe.
+Well then, this one's for you!
+The pork and fig pizza is part of our prep once, eat all week series.
+If you're new to this concept, go check out my Instant Pot shredded pork shoulder recipe.
 The basic idea is that we prep our protein on the weekend, and then use it to make three different meals throughout the week.

 The pork and fig pizza is just one of the three recipes.
 We also have crispy pork gyros, as well as spicy pork carnitas bowls.
 All three of these meals have such a unique flavor combination.
 You won't even be able to tell you are eating the same protein all week long.
 If you hate cooking and need a quick fix, you're going to want to try this out!

 - ¾ cup fig marmalade